-To introduce you to regional perspectives on politics and security.
+To introduce you to regional perspectives on politics, international relations and security.

-To provide a deeper understanding of politics and security in a key region of the globe, Africa.
+To provide a deeper understanding of politics, international relations and security in a key region of the globe, the Middle East.

-To critically engage with debates concerning the various theoretical frameworks, themes and processes in the region.
+To critically engage with debates concerning the various theoretical frameworks, themes and processes relevant to the Middle East.